flutter/website/src/docs/development/packages-and-plugins/androidx-compatibility.md

 - `webview_flutter`: 0.2.0

-Note that this is not an exhaustive list of all Flutter plugins that use AndroidX, and the AndroidX dependency in your app may be coming from another plugin besides these.
+Note that this is not an exhaustive list of all Flutter plugins that use AndroidX, and the AndroidX dependency in your app might be coming from another plugin besides these.

 ## For plugin maintainers: Migrating a Flutter plugin to AndroidX